 DEVELOPMENTS FOR NWR193-FX LASER SYSTEM (2014-present)

-We are currently having our excimer laser engine refurbished after logging more than 103 million shots.
-LA-ICP-MS projects are expected to resume in late September.
+In November 2014 we had our excimer laser engine refurbished after logging more than 103 million shots.

 UPGRADE TO NWR193-FX PLATFORM